Laci1953/RTM-Z80/DEMO/readme.txt

 >submit makelib

-Then, to build the executables:
+Then, to build the executables: (you need the following files: filex.as, getxfile.c, putxfile.c )

 >submit makegetx
 >submit makeputx